-Beginning in 1999, the Washington and Oregon Departments of Fish and Wildlife began work on a Joint State Eulachon Management Plan to guide all aspects of eulachon management for future years.
+Beginning in 1999, WDFW and ODFW began work on a Joint State Eulachon Management Plan to guide all aspects of eulachon management for future years.
 During 1999, WDFW and ODFW developed an interim Eulachon Management Plan to guide fishery management decisions in 2000, because a draft plan had not been completed prior to adoption of recreational and commercial fishing seasons for that year.

-In 2001 the WDFW, with input from ODFW, finalized the Washington and Oregon Eulachon Management Plan (WOEMP).
+In 2001, WDFW, with input from ODFW, finalized the Washington and Oregon Eulachon Management Plan (WOEMP).
 The plan contains recommended policies concerning smelt fishery management, which are considered 'wise-use' management precepts consistent with an ecosystem approach in making resource decisions.
 The ecological importance of eulachon is underscored in much of the body of research in the Northeast Pacific ecosystem, and should be a fundamental consideration when making fishery management decisions affecting the health of this resource.